mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

       freed when all pending futures are done executing.
 Regardless of the value of *wait*, the entire Python program will not exit until all pending futures are done executing.

+      If *cancel_futures* is ``True``, this method will cancel all pending futures that the executor has not started running.
+Any futures that are completed or running won't be cancelled, regardless of the value of *cancel_futures*.

       You can avoid having to call this method explicitly if you use the :keyword:`with` statement, which will shutdown the executor instance